vedph/pythia/doc/analysis.md

 The analysis process starts from document sources to extract documents, tokens and structures from them.

 This process is structured into a composable pipeline, whose details are defined by a profile.
 A _profile_ is a JSON document, and gets stored in the index itself.
 Documents can use any profile: in fact, each document has its own reference to the profile used to analyze it.

+## Process

+At the beginning of the indexing process, a **source collector** is used to collect all the text sources from a specified source.
+For instance, if you are indexing a folder with some files the file-based source collector will enumerate each file in that folder.

+For each source collected in this way, the steps are:

+1. if a document entity exists in the index for the specified source, its metadata get updated; otherwise, a new entity is created.
+2. a **text retriever** is used to fetch the document's text content.
+For instance, if indexing some files this will just be a component which loads the text from its file.
+3. a document **attribute parser** is used to extract additional metadata for the document from its text.
+Also, a **document sort key builder** and a **document date value calculator** are used to calculate additional metadata for each document.
+4. optionally, a chain of **text filters** get applied to the text.
+These can be used to prepare a text as a whole, before submitting it to the tokenization process.
+5. the filtered text is tokenized by a **tokenizer** of choice, and each token is filtered with a chain of **token filters**.
+6. eventually, the unfiltered text is analyzed for structures by one or more **structure parsers**.

+The final result is completely self-contained in the index database.

 ## Profile